Alice: Madness Returns

-Alice: Madness Returns is a 2011 action-adventure game developed by independent studio Spicy Horse and released by Electronic Arts for Microsoft Windows, PlayStation 3 and Xbox 360.
-It is the sequel to American McGee's Alice (2000).
-American McGee, a video game designer who is most famous for working on the Doom series, was involved in the development.
-It has a strong goth aesthetic.
+Alice: Madness Returns is a 2011 action-adventure game developed by Spicy Horse and released by Electronic Arts for Windows, PlayStation 3 and Xbox 360.
+The game is the sequel to American McGee's Alice (2000) and was directed by series creator American McGee.
+This is the last game designed by McGee before his retirement from gaming industry in 2023.

-Alice: Madness Returns follows Alice Liddell, a girl suffering from trauma caused by the death of her family in a fire.
+Alice: Madness Returns follows Alice Liddell, a young woman suffering from trauma caused by the death of her family in a fire.
 Alice was discharged from a psychiatric clinic and now lives in an orphanage for mentally traumatized orphans under the care of Dr. Angus Bumby.
 To get rid of the trauma and learn the truth about her past, she once again falls into Wonderland, where a new evil force has corrupted it.

-Madness Returns marks artist Ken Wong's first breakthrough in the games industry.
+The game received mixed-to-positive reviews from critics.
+American McGee had made several attempts to start production of another sequel.
+In 2023, EA, which owns rights to the franchise, rejected the pitch.
+McGee announced that he is no longer interested in continuing the franchise, ultimately leaving the game development industry.

 Gameplay

-Alice: Madness Returns is played from a third-person perspective.
+Alice: Madness Returns is played from a third-person perspective and also the gameplay have elements of hack 'n' slash, platformer and puzzles.
 The player controls Alice for the entirety of the game for running, jumping, dodging, attacking, and shrinking.

 In combat, Alice gains a small number of weapons that can be utilized in several ways.
 Her primary weapon is the Vorpal Blade, a decorated kitchen knife.
 The remainder of her arsenal is somewhat akin to the benign and mundane items that take on a deadly quality in Alice's tainted Wonderland in the first game.
 The Pepper Grinder becomes a crank operated Gatling gun, used to attack at a distance and pepper pig snouts.
 The Hobby Horse is used as a sledgehammer to inflict heavy damage and break barriers and defenses.
 The Teapot Cannon fires tea sieves that explode to cause heavy damage and, like the Hobby Horse, break barriers.
 By collecting teeth that are dropped by foes or found scattered about the levels, the player can upgrade these items to more powerful versions.
 Two other weapons cannot be upgraded, primarily because they are more defensive than directly offensive: the Umbrella acts as a shield that can be used to deflect and reflect most incoming projectiles; The Clockwork Bomb is a time-delayed/remote-controlled rabbit alarm clock that does a minimal amount of damage to enemies, but its usefulness is better illustrated as a decoy, as well as a weight to keep switches temporarily depressed.